Drinking Water

 Private Drinking Water

-The Environmental Health Department does not regulate the water quality for private water wells (they are not included in the Safe Drinking Water Act).
+The Delta County Public Health, Environmental Health Department, does not regulate the water quality for private water wells (they are not included in the Safe Drinking Water Act).
 Only those that meet the definition of a Public Water System are regulated.
-You can order water tests through the State Department of Public Health and Environment:
+Delta County Public Health does not test well water.

 Treatment Systems

 It is possible to check your private drinking water to determine if it is safe for drinking.
-Bacteriologic testing sample containers are available at the Delta County Health Department to sample your water for bacteriological contamination.
-Samples will be sent to the Grand Junction Regional Laboratory for testing.
+Bacteriological testing sample containers are available at Mesa County Public Health to sample your water for bacteriological contamination.
+Samples will be tested at the Grand Junction Regional Laboratory.
+You can also have your water tested through the Colorado Department of Public Health and Environment state laboratory CDPHE Water Testing Services.

 Western Slope Laboratories Certified to Test Drinking Water